<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 3. What happen when teachers first arrive?

 An English speaking representative from the Buckland Group will meet you at the Guilin airport.
-You will be brought to the Buckland ESL Hostel in Yangshuo as our guest and live in a standard room.
-Here you will enjoy 5 - 10 days of orientation, training, sightseeing and a chance to overcome jet lag before you start teaching.
-During this session, you will learn more about our Teaching Program and Buckland franchised schools.
-You will also meet other new teachers and
+You will be brought to the Buckland Building in Yangshuo and enjoy 6 - 10 days of orientation, training, sightseeing, and a chance to overcome jet lag before you start teaching.
+During this session, you will learn more about our Teaching Program and Buckland¡¯s franchised schools.
+You will also meet other new teachers and bond with like minded people who are embarking on the same adventure as you.
+For details, please refer to our Orientation Program page: http://www.bucklandgroup.org/sub/orientation.htm

 4. Does Buckland train its teachers?

-Orientation Program that includes Chinese culture orientation and English teaching training.
-Learning about Chinese culture helps you understand the wonderful country and customs you will encounter.
-The teacher training prepares you for the differences in the Chinese education system.
-It includes techniques for teaching oral English, classroom management, activities, and a chance to practice and observe in real classrooms with Chinese students.
+conversational English, classroom management, activities, and a chance to practice and observe in real classrooms with Chinese students.
 After you begin teaching, professional development opportunities will be still available for you through emails with our training stuff.
 Our teachers are always helped and led by the teacher trainers and senior, experienced teachers.

 5. How to go to school after training?